 Can involve a Paper-Thin Disguise, Of Corpse He's Alive, and Bad "Bad Acting".
 When done while on the phone, this is a Phoney Call.
 Can overlap with …But He Sounds Handsome (where Bob is actually pretending to be Alice, and then talks about himself).
 Not related to Talking to Themself (which involves a character literally having a conversation with split parts of their personality) or Acting for Two (which refers to Real Life actors playing multiple characters).

 - Happy Heroes: In Season 3 episode 6, Little M. disguises himself as his own mother for a parent-student conference at school.
 He winds up having to make it look like both he and his mother are there at the same time, including making it look like the two are speaking to each other.

 - Astro City: used by Atomicus, who developed a power to duplicate himself and almost immediately used it to try to conceal his (rather obvious) secret identity.

 - Toy Story: Buzz Lightyear, who originally believed he was the real Buzz, has gone temporarily insane after having his worldview shattered when he found out he was just a toy.
 His (toy) arm gets broken off in attempt to fly; later, he throws the dismembered arm at Woody in anger.
-Woody has to convince the other toys that Buzz is okay.
+Woody has to convince the other toys (especially Mr. Potato Head, who's holding a string of Christmas lights that Woody intends to climb back to Andy's house and refuses to let the other toys handle it) that Buzz is okay.
 He hold's Buzz's arm out from behind a wall, as if Buzz was actually standing just behind the wall, and proceeds to (badly) mimic Buzz's voice while waving the arm around.

 Slinky: Hey look!
 It's Buzz!